UGerhards/rsyslog/doc/source/reference/parameters/mmkubernetes-cacheexpireinterval.rst

 isn't some sort of housekeeping thread that continually runs cleaning up the cache.
 When an record from Kubernetes is processed:

-If `cacheexpireinterval` is -1, then do not check for cache expiration.
+If `cacheExpireInterval` is -1, then do not check for cache expiration.
-If `cacheexpireinterval` is 0, then check for cache expiration.
+If `cacheExpireInterval` is 0, then check for cache expiration.
-If `cacheexpireinterval` is greater than 0, check for cache expiration if the last time we checked was more than this many seconds ago.
+If `cacheExpireInterval` is greater than 0, check for cache expiration if the last time we checked was more than this many seconds ago.

 When cache expiration is checked, it will delete all cache entries which